logo

 Dear Synced and confused,

-While your menstrual period (biologically speaking) may not be directly influencing your boyfriend’s mood at ‘that time of the month’, your inclination to connect the two isn’t exactly that far off.
-Interestingly, there is documented evidence of psychological and even physical symptoms ‘syncing up’ among both female and male partners during pregnancy and the post-partum period.
-It has been well documented that men can be affected by their pregnant partners in a condition called Couvade syndrome.
-Also called “sympathetic pregnancy,” this condition occurs when men experience physical or psychological phenomena like nausea, depression, or even a toothache seemingly in tandem with their pregnant partners.
-Along those same lines, maternal post-partum depression is also closely linked and a significant predictor of paternal post-partum depression.
+While your menstrual period (biologically speaking) may not be directly influencing your boyfriend’s mood at ‘that time of the month’, your inclination to connect the two isn’t that far off.
+Interestingly, there’s documented evidence of psychological and even physical symptoms ‘syncing up’ among female and male partners during pregnancy and the postpartum period.
+It’s been well documented that men can be affected by their pregnant partners in a condition called Couvade syndrome.
+Also called “sympathetic pregnancy”, this condition occurs when men experience physical or psychological symptoms like nausea, depression, or even a toothache seemingly in tandem with their pregnant partners.
+Along those same lines, maternal postpartum depression is also closely linked to, and a significant predictor of, paternal postpartum depression.
 These are just a few instances where female fertility has been linked to symptoms that can seemingly be shared between two people.

 In your case, it may be a bit more reasonable to suspect that your boyfriend’s moods could be a result of a reaction to another person, rather than hormonal cycles.
-There is some psychological literature that explains a phenomenon referred to as emotional contagion.
-This is more or less the process of one person’s mood rubbing off on another.
-In a given interaction (say between you and your boyfriend), emotional contagion starts to take hold when one person begins to mirror the facial expressions, vocal qualities, posture, and movement of the person with whom they’re interacting — without even noticing.
-As those actions occur, the person doing the mimicking seemingly adopts the other’s emotions.
-While this phenomenon is thought to encourage successful social interactions and empathy, it can also make a person more vulnerable to the influence of another’s negativity or bad mood.
+There’s some psychological literature that explains a situation referred to as the emotional contagion theory.
+This theory suggests that emotional states can be transferred between people, meaning one person’s mood may rub off on another.
+In a given interaction (say between you and your boyfriend), emotional contagion starts to take hold when one person begins to mirror the facial expressions, vocal qualities, posture, and movement of the person with whom they’re interacting—often without even noticing.
+As those actions occur, the person doing the mimicking seemingly adopts the other person’s emotions.
+While this phenomenon is thought to encourage successful social interactions and empathy, it can also make a person more vulnerable to the influence of another person’s negative emotions.
 You mention that your boyfriend seems to experience these monthly emotions even before you mention your period.
-Do you notice your moods changing around the time you have your period?
-Is it possible that your moods and emotions during that time are different than what you perceive them to be (i.e., that you feel that they are typical or positive, when in fact, they are not)?
-Is it possible as your boyfriend experiences a change in your mood, he unconsciously mimics it before you two even talk about it?
-These might be issues the two of you want to discuss.
+Do you notice your own mood changing around the time you have your period?
+Have you identified the emotions you often experience during that time?
+Is it possible that your partner may unconsciously mimic your emotional state?
+These are possible conversation starters that the two of you could discuss to get to the bottom of his altered mood.

-Whether his moods are a result of emotional contagion or some other factor, there are some ways to address noticeable emotional change patterns.
-Together, you could try to maximize positive emotions during these times by taking a fun trip to a museum, taking a walk in the park, or going for a run (to get those endorphins going!), or tag-teaming dinner preparations.
-Research has demonstrated that those who practice regular reflections of gratitude also have significant and positive health benefits (emotional and physical), so you both might take a few minutes per week to reflect on things you are grateful for or excited about.
-If you want some help or an outside perspective in working with your boyfriend’s monthly emotional episodes, you might also consider checking in with a counselor or your health care provider, either together or on your own.
+Whether your partner’s mood changes are a result of emotional contagion or other factors, there are some ways to address noticeable emotional change patterns.
+Together, you could try to maximize positive emotions during these times by doing things you enjoy such as exercising to help release endorphins or tag-teaming dinner preparations.
+Research has shown that those who practice regular reflections of gratitude also have significant and positive health benefits, both psychological and physical.
+You may consider taking a few moments with your partner to reflect on things you are grateful for, or excited about.
+If you want some help or an outside perspective in working with your partner’s monthly mood modifications, you may also consider checking in with a mental health professional or a health care provider, either together, or encourage him to go on his own.